Brennan Poole: 2018

-Poole tested for GMS Racing at Charlotte Motor Speedway in May of 2018 and was expected to run all the races that the suspended Spencer Gallagher would miss however he would ultimately not make a single start for the team.
+Poole tested for GMS Racing at Charlotte Motor Speedway in May 2018 and was expected to run all the races that the suspended Spencer Gallagher would miss however he would ultimately not make a single start for the team.

 2022

-After 5 seasons of not competing in the series he would return to run the entire West Coast Swing in the No. 47 Chevrolet Camaro for Mike Harmon Racing.
+After five seasons of not competing in the series, he would return to run the entire West Coast Swing in the No. 47 Chevrolet Camaro for Mike Harmon Racing.
 Poole attempted his first race with MHR in the Production Alliance Group 300at Auto Club, but Poole missed the field.
-He would successfully make the field the following week at Las Vegas.
+He would successfully make it to the field the following week in Las Vegas.
 However only three laps into the event, the engine gave out, leaving him 37th.
 Poole would then fail to qualify for the next three races, before finally making the field once again at Richmond Raceway, however rear gear issues knocked Poole out of the event after 112 laps.
-He would then qualify for the second time in a row at Martinsville, but couldn’t even turn a lap thanks to the clutch failing on him.
-He would only make four more races with the team until moving to Jimmy Means Racing for Bristol, but failed to qualify.
+He would then qualify for the second time in a row at Martinsville, but couldn’t even turn a lap thanks to the clutch failing on him and then start and parked at Kansas.
+He would only make four more races with the team until moving to Jimmy Means Racing for Bristol but failed to qualify.

-Poole would then sign a three race deal with JD Motorsports in the No. 6 Chevrolet at Texas, Homestead and Phoenix.
-He would finish 31st in his first start with the team at Texas due to a multiple car pileup midway through the race.
+Poole would then sign a three-race deal with JD Motorsports in the No. 6 Chevrolet at Texas, Homestead, and Phoenix.
+He would finish 31st in his first start with the team at Texas due to a multiple-car pileup midway through the race.
 At Homestead, he would finish 14th, his best finish since 2017 at the same track.
 At Phoenix, he would sport the Out of the Groove Camaro, which featured host Eric Estepp's face on the hood.
 Estepp would later publish a race vlog on his channel about the whole opportunity.